 A building permit must be obtained before commencing building work unless the work is exempt.
 This includes new dwellings and additions, commercial buildings and fitouts, and minor structures such as patios, sheds, fences, retaining walls, swimming pools and spas.
 The information below outlines how to obtain a building permit for new building work.
-For application forms and information sheets, or to find out what types of work are exempt, refer to the Related Links below.

 Making an application